junxit/us-congress-bills-110/metadata.md

 - 2007-06-05 — Mrs. Christensen moved to suspend the rules and agree to the resolution, as amended.
 - 2007-06-05 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5934-5935)
 - 2007-06-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5934-5935)
+- 2007-06-07 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.